paultrisha/codefest_prep/README.md

 [NGX Logger](https://www.npmjs.com/package/ngx-logger) has been used as the logging module for angular webapp.
 It allows "pretty print" to the console, as well as allowing log messages to be POSTed to a URL(`/api/logs`) for server-side logging.

+## Error handling

+Proper checks are made to catch the error scenarios while invoking webex SDKs.
+If there is some error, the same is logged using [NGX Logger](https://www.npmjs.com/package/ngx-logger) & the user is alerted with appropriate message in the dialog box.

 ## Further help

 * To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).